laskaux/laskaux.github.io/_posts/2020-03-28-revolution-prelude.md

 >The royal session took place the following day in the Salle des Menus Galleries, arranged in the form of an amphitheatre, were filled with spectators.
 The deputies were summoned and introduced according to the order established in 1614.
 The clergy were conducted to the right, the nobility to the left, and the commons in front of the throne at the end of the hall. &nbsp;[FAM]

-Among the 1139 delegates are 291 clergmen, 270 nobles, and 578 commoners.
-As depicted in the film, Louis XVI delivers a short opening speech, whose text is modified from the documentation:
+_Among the 1139 delegates were 291 clergmen, 270 nobles, and 578 commoners._ As depicted in the film, Louis XVI delivers a short opening speech, whose text is modified from the documentation:

->**Sa Majesté**
->
-> Puisse, Messieurs, un heureux accord régner dans cette Assemblée, et cette époque devenir à jamais mémorable pour le bonheur et la prospérité du royaume ! c'est le souhait de mon cœur, c'est le plus ardent de mes vœux, c'est enfin le prix que j'attends de la droiture de mes intentions et de mon amour pour mes peuples.
+>**Sa Majesté.** . . .
 Puisse, Messieurs, un heureux accord régner dans cette Assemblée, et cette époque devenir à jamais mémorable pour le bonheur et la prospérité du royaume ! c'est le souhait de mon cœur, c'est le plus ardent de mes vœux, c'est enfin le prix que j'attends de la droiture de mes intentions et de mon amour pour mes peuples.
+Puisse, Messieurs, un heureux accord régner dans cette Assemblée, et cette époque devenir à jamais mémorable pour le bonheur et la prospérité du royaume ! c'est le souhait de mon cœur, c'est le plus ardent de mes vœux, c'est enfin le prix que j'attends de la droiture de mes intentions et de mon amour pour mes peuples.
 >
 >[AP, Tuesday 5 May 1789]

-After Charles-Louis-François de Paule de Barentin (Keeper of the Seals), Necker addresses to the assembly for three hours regarding the financial situation.
+Nicker addresses to the assembly for three hours regarding the financial situation.

 More notable figures show up in this reenactment: